 Developing a healthy relationship with our masculinity is a potent force for positive transformation.
 Men's Work aims to help men to reclaim this positive force for change in their lives.

-I've been actively involved in Men's Work for the last six years, having co-founded a Sussex-based men's group called The Silvatici (“The Men of the Woods”) in 2012 and more recently joined A Band of Brothers, a voluntary organisation which mentors young men from the criminal justice system.
+I've been actively involved in Men's Work for the last seven years, having co-founded a Sussex-based men's group called The Silvatici (“The Men of the Woods”) in 2012 and more recently joined A Band of Brothers, a voluntary organisation which mentors young men from the criminal justice system.
 Over the years I have also supported many men through the most difficult chapters in their lives in my one-to-one counselling practice.